leamusa/js-fizzbuzz/README.md

 # Tools

+# First ex

-1. write in console numbers from 1 to 100; for (let)
+1. write in console numbers from 1 to 100; for (let i=)
-2. ElementList.InnerHTML
-3. Use console.log() to print in console
+2. Use console.log() to print in console
-4. use if to calculate multiples of 5 and 3
+3. use if to calculate multiples of 5 (also) 3
+4. ( only) use else if for mult of 3 with vali
+5. ( only) use else if for mult of 4